ocupop/hawaiitax/src/_staff/tes-morta.md

   Heald Business College</p><p><strong>Experience:</strong>&nbsp;Tes will be supporting our tax and accounting teams with various financial functions.
 With experience in the financial services industry, Tes will be working with much of our HiAccounting team.
-In her free time, Tes loves to travel, hiking and paddle board!</p><p><strong>Fun Fact:</strong>&nbsp;Tes is a former member of Filipino Chambers of Commerce.</p>
+Tes is also a former member of Filipino Chambers of Commerce!</p><p><strong>Fun Fact:</strong>&nbsp;In her free time, Tes loves to travel, hiking and paddle board.</p>
 email: tes@hi-accounting.com
 phone: 808-529-9990
 linkedin: